Our Products & Services

 - Delete the Network Site by clicking on the drop-down next to "Edit"

-- The Network Site sidebar - opened by clicking on the name of the Network Site under the overview column - displays more detailed information on the Network site, such as its Height (in feet), its serviceable address, any items connected to this Network Site and their connection health, and the activity log for this site.
+- The Network Site sidebar - opened by clicking on the arrow corresponding with the name of the Network Site under the overview column - displays more detailed information on the Network site, such as its Height (in feet), its serviceable address, any items connected to this Network Site, and their connection health, and the activity log for this site.
 Clicking on "Manage" from this sidebar will take you to the Network Site management page